pacoispaco/coral/notes-taxonomy-representation.md

 and in environmental research in order to identify possible changes in population trends for different species.
 These software systems are important tools in enabling what is today called **[crowd science or citizen science](https://en.wikipedia.org/wiki/Citizen_science)**.
-It is more important than ever, to be able to know what species and subspeciesi we are talking about!
+It is today more important than ever, to be able to know what species and subspecies we are talking about!

 ## Taxonomies as information structures